 Challenge students to solve and explore problems by coding and executing logical algorithms, helping them to understand mathematical concepts which are often the fundaments of our surrounding digital world.
-Based on specific examples we will show how mathematics and Python coding can be complementary and how computational thinking fits in the math curriculum.
+Based on specific examples we show how mathematics and Python coding can be complementary and how computational thinking fits in the math curriculum.

 Physical Computing with Python in the classroom – June 17